OWNING & USING A BOAT

 What are the rules about keeping and using a boat on the River?

 All boats using this river must be licensed with the Environment Agency, have valid third party insurance and a current boat safety certificate, if applicable.
-Boats using the River Cam above Baits Bite lock must be registered with the Cam Conservancy.
+Boats using the River Cam above Bottisham lock must be registered with the Cam Conservancy.

 Can I live on my boat at your marina?